 During submission, you will be asked to provide a list of recommended reviewers.
 The editors will take this list into consideration but may invite other experts if your article is selected for peer review.

 Your manuscript will be thoroughly reviewed by at least three of your peers with the goal of validating and improving the content prior to publication.
 You may be asked to revise your manuscript slightly or to perform a few additional experiments.
-After revision, your manuscript will be re-evaluated in light of your changes and additions.
+After revision, your manuscript will be re-evaluated considering your changes and additions.

 When authors take action to share their research with the global scientific community, they help maximize its impact.
-Publishing open access makes it easy to share your work with friends, colleagues, and family members.
-In addition, ACS Publications makes it easy to share your newly published research with
+ACS Publications makes it easy to share your newly published research with ACS Articles on Request and other ACS Author Benefits that can help your published research get views, downloads, and citations.